mui/material-ui/docs/data/base/components/menu/menu.md

 - `Mui-disabled` - set when the MenuItem has the `disabled` prop
 - `Mui-focusVisible` - set when the MenuItem is highlighted via keyboard navigation.
-  This is a polyfill for the native `:focus-visible` pseudoclass as it's not available in Safari.
+  This is a polyfill for the native `:focus-visible` pseudoclass as it's not available in older versions of Safari.

 ## Hooks